St Nicholas’ Chantry

 Welcome to Cedar Class.

-Miss Blance is the teacher for Cedar Class and Mrs Ingle is the Teaching Assistant.
+Miss Blance and Mrs Court are the teacher for Cedar Class and Mrs Ingle is the Teaching Assistant.

 Welcome to Willow Class.

-Mrs Keate and Mrs Shopland are the class teachers for Willow class and Mrs Van De Velde is the Teaching Assistant.
+Mrs Keate and Mrs Matyjasik are the class teachers for Willow class and Mrs Van De Velde is the Teaching Assistant.

 Mrs Keate teaches Monday - Wednesday.